dweissner/dweissner.github.io/_posts/2021-02-14-Pricing-Washi.md

 ---
 <sub>Note: This is a casual exploration of consumer psychology through my own introspection, and the item itself is irrelevant insofar as it sheds light on my own bias as a consumer. </sub>

-One of my least graceful decisions in 2020 was purchasing a fifty-count package of white paper for seventy-five dollars.
+One of my least graceful decisions in 2020 was at the height of the pandemic when I purchased a fifty-count package of white paper I needed for my impulse pet painting project at a whopping price of seventy-five dollars.
 To put this in perspective, a five-hundred pack of white paper currently sells on Amazon, Target and Bestbuy for under ten dollars total.
 The same package of Washi paper itself sells for under twenty on Amazon.
-As someone with a well-earned reputation for buying only what I need and for taking great care to evaluate value on the basis of quality and price, this was way out of step for me.
+As someone with a well-earned reputation for buying only what I need and for taking care to evaluate price on the basis of quality and value, this was way out of step for me.

 But there I was exiting the store with a stupid grin on my face making my descent down the stairwell even waving goodbye to the store owner.
 It wasn't until I got home and my partner picked up my receipt and looked up at me in pure astonishment when I realized, what had I done?